 Even getting a reasonable break on each aspect of the transaction, this family is still losing money on their home ownership experience.
 I’ve run a number of different scenarios, and this family needs to have several factors align in their favor before the math supports buying.

 You can see the calculations here.
 I’m going to continue to add to them, playing with different markets and other variables.
+If you would like to customize this sheet to do your own math, you can click on Open With and select Google Sheets.
+Then click on File and select Make A Copy.
+Then you have your own spreadsheet!

 Now, there are many reasons why you might want to buy even if it is going to cost a little bit more.
 For me, it is important that we not change schools during a tour.
 My husband enjoys being able to bang around in his own house.
 Pet owners sometimes have challenges finding rentals, and some people just really want to decorate.
 For these and many other situation, buying might be right even if the math doesn’t say so.